jvoas655/RLFlocking/README.md

 # RLFlocking
 A Reinforcement Learning base Flocking Project

 This is the discrete policy branch of our project.
+Some of the code is borrowed from the programming assignment's skeleton code.

 To run the Sarsa baseline:
 ```